Legislatures of British India: Successors and legacy

 Prior to the Partition of India, the imperial legislature was succeeded by the Constituent Assembly of India, from which the Interim Government of India headed by the Viceroy of India chose ministers in 1946.
 In the Dominion of Pakistan, the Constituent Assembly of Pakistan succeeded the Indian assembly in 1947.
 In the provinces of both India and Pakistan, pre-partition assemblies continued to function.
 The assemblies of Bengal and Punjab were divided between the newly formed sub-national units of East Bengal, West Bengal, East Punjab and West Punjab.
 The Parliament of India was established in 1952.
 The Parliament of Pakistan was established in 1956.
 In 1971, secessionist Bengali legislators in East Pakistan formed the Constituent Assembly of Bangladesh; and the Parliament of Bangladesh was established in 1972.

 The legislatures of colonial British India were precursors to modern parliamentary democracy in the Indian subcontinent.
 The notion of parliamentary sovereignty took root in the subcontinent after independence, but has faced many challenges.
 President's rule is often imposed in Indian states to dismiss legislatures.
 India underwent a period of emergency rule between 1975 and 1977.
-Pakistan has seen martial law and military rule between 1958–1962, 1969–1973, 1977-1985 and 1999–2002.
+Pakistan has seen martial law and military rule between 1958 and 1962, 1969–1973, 1977-1985 and 1999–2002.
 Bangladesh underwent presidential rule, martial law and semi-presidential government between 1975 and 1990; while emergency rule was imposed between 2007 and 2008.

 Today, the federal Republic of India and its 28 states and 8 Union Territories; the federal republic of Pakistan and its four provinces and two autonomous territories; and the unitary republic of Bangladesh; all have parliamentary governments, largely derived from the Westminster system.